 recorder.
 You can wear it on a strap over your shoulder.
 Or you can wear it around your waist.
 The

-monitor is connected by wires to small metal discs (electrodes) taped to your
+monitor is connected by wires to small pads or patches (electrodes) taped to your

 Current as of: